A tiger passes one of our camera traps in

 WCS Russia is committed to conducting the best scientific research as a foundation for effective conservation action, and to engage local communities as key stakeholders in wildlife conservation in the Russian Far East.
-Links to all of our projects, which represent one of WCS’s largest field programs in Asia, are found at left, and summarized briefly below.
+Links to all of our projects, which represent one of WCS’s largest field programs in Asia, are found in the left menu, and summarized briefly below.

 Siberian Tiger Project

 The Siberian Tiger Project is the longest running radio-telemetry based tiger research and conservation project in the world.Each year this study brings new information that assists in designing realistic conservation plans not only for the Siberian tiger, but for tigers across Asia.The Siberian Tiger Project also provides the foundation for WCS to assist the Russian government in addressing tiger-human conflicts, and to train the next generation of young specialists that will lead wildlife conservation efforts in the Russian Far East.
 Project Coordinators: Dr. Ivan Seryodkin and Dr. Dale Miquelle

 WCS researcher Sasha Rybin sets a camera trap

 in Far Eastern leopard range.
 Photo by WCS.

 WCS is working to improve understanding of Far Eastern (or Amur) leopard ecology as a basis for the conservation of this sub-species,one of the world’s most endangered cats.
 Our activities include population monitoring and ecological and biomedical research, as well as efforts to improve wildlife and habitat management in the leopard’s range.
 Project Coordinators:Dr. Dale Miquelle and Mr. Aleksandr Rybin